yijisoo/hist/README.md

 hist
 ====

-A simple histogram using d3
+A simple web-based histogram using D3.js.